can87683/Machine-Learning/README.md

 # Train with 10,000 bars multi-timeframe multi-symbols free data from any MT5 demo/trade account

-Usage:
+Usage: Running as Python scripts is most efficient

-Running as Python scripts is most efficient.
+# One Python Venv for all scripts with one heavy Pytorch setup

-One Python Venv for all scripts with one heavy Pytorch setup Machine-Learning-Model-Trainers
+Machine-Learning-Model-Trainers

 Catboost (Categorical Boosting)